 Creating a sustainable future is important for dairy processors, too.

-Canada’s dairy processors are taking steps to measure and address our industry’s carbon footprint. identify ways to reduce the waste created in our supply chain, and improve both the energy efficiency and water usage of our operations.
+Each of us has a role to play in improving the environmental impact of our sector and creating a sustainable future for Canada’s agri-food sector.
+That’s why Canada’s dairy processors are taking steps to measure and address our industry’s carbon footprint, identify ways to reduce the waste created in our supply chain, and improve both the energy efficiency and water usage of our operations.
 This commitment also means improving our impact once products leave our plants.
 Dairy processors are committed to reducing packaging waste by finding solutions to recyclable, reusable packaging materials.

-To demonstrate the industry’s commitments, DPAC is proud to be an implementing partner of the Canada Plastics Pact, a signatory to the Dairy Declaration of Rotterdam, and an advocate for government investment in the types of clean technologies needed to create a more sustainable future for Canada’s agri-food sector.
+To demonstrate the industry’s commitments, DPAC is proud to be an implementing partner of the Canada Plastics Pact, a signatory to the Dairy Declaration of Rotterdam and Pathways to Dairy Net Zero, and an advocate for government investment in the types of clean technologies needed to create a more sustainable future for Canada’s agri-food sector.

 Dairy processing is just one part of a product’s journey from farm to table.
 That is why DPAC is committed to working collaboratively with Canada’s dairy farmers in order to continuously improve our sector’s environmental impact.

 Canada’s dairy sector has committed to promote sustainability throughout the supply chain through its support for the Dairy Declaration of Rotterdam.

 This initiative led by the International Dairy Federation (IDF) and the Food and Agriculture Organization of the United Nations recognizes the important role that dairy plays in supporting global nutrition, economic development, and environmental stewardship.
 Canada’s dairy sector, along with others around the world who have signed the declaration, commit to taking an integrated approach to sustainability guided by the United Nations Sustainable Development Goals.